AstroBoy1/AstroBoy1.github.io/docs/_posts/2025-03-23-DiscordApp.markdown

 categories: jekyll update
 ---

-## Discord Chess Puzzle App

 Had some fun today vibe coding a discord chess puzzle app.
-It automatically shows the lichess puzzle of the day for the chess club server I'm in.
+It posts the lichess puzzle of the day into a channel.

 The code can be found here: [GitHub Link][code-link].